citp/privacy-policy-historical/a/al/all/allianz.com.au.md

 Unless we are required or permitted by law to collect sensitive information about you, we will only do so by obtaining your consent.

 If you nominate individuals to be covered by your insurance policy, you should direct them to this Privacy Policy and make them aware of the content of any privacy notice we provide you.

 If you decide to complete an online application form, the information that you enter into the online form will only be collected by us if you submit your online application.
 If at any stage you cancel your application prior to submitting your application, the information you have entered up to that point will be automatically deleted.

+* * *

+Top of Page

 ## Website and other data tracking